 The charity I am working with was giving me a task: we need file sharing and collaboration work tools to improve the remote work, neat this is my daily Business.

-I stumbled over Nextcloud a while a go as collaboration tool and a "dropbox alternative".
+I stumbled over Nextcloud a while ago as I wanted to host my own "dropbox alternative".
 It is as open source developed cloud system written in PHP and the vue.js framework.

 My traefik setup is still working as expected and I can extend my server environment effortless.
 While setting up all these environments by hand I get an Idea, why google came up with their Borg system and finally with Kubernetes.
 Well that is a different story.